 Continuing his education , Mr. Orsini successfully completed a two-year mentored program with Andrew Bradley, a thirty plus-year veteran document examiner with the Denver Police Department and Arapaho County Sheriff's Office.
 Mr. Bradley was a graduate of the FBI Instructor School and the U.S. Secret Service School and has been an instructor with the Colorado Law Enforcement Academy.
 In 1995, Mr. Orsini completed a college-accredited document examination course at Northern Virginia Community College near Washington, DC conducted by Larry F. Ziegler, a veteran document examiner, formerly with the FBI and the Secret Service.

 Mr. Orsini has completed various courses and seminars held both nationally and internationally dealing with document examination, document photography, and court procedures.
 He incorporated his business in April 1993.
-He is a five-time Vice President of the National Association of Document Examiners, a three-time NADE Conference Chairman, a Certification Board member of the American Handwriting Analysis Foundation, a member of the Association of Certified Fraud Examiners, a member of the forensic document section of the American Society for Testing & Materials (ASTM E30.02), and a member of the Federal Bureau of Investigation's (FBI) Citizens' Academy Alumni Association.
+He is a five-time Vice President of the National Association of Document Examiners, a three-time NADE Conference Chairman, a Certification Board member of the American Handwriting Analysis Foundation, a member of the Association of Certified Fraud Examiners, a member of the American Society for Testing & Materials, and a member of the Federal Bureau of Investigation's (FBI) Citizens' Academy Alumni Association.